njHiking.com - Hiking in NJ and Beyond

 • We don’t like to hike after eating a lot of food, so toting lunch around doesn’t work for us.
 Then we’ll eat dinner when we get back home.

-Of course, we still sometimes stop for ice cream on the way home (because let’s face it, we earned that Snickers Blizzard by hiking all day, right?
-RIGHT?)
+Of course, we still sometimes usually always stop for coffees or ice cream on the way home (because let’s face it, we earned that that caramel macchiato or Snickers Blizzard by hiking all day, right?
+RIGHT?).

 Energy Bars